Free · no signup · buyer-ready estimate

 Why do you use recent views instead of subscribers?

-Brands pay for expected delivery, not subscriber count.
-A channel with a million subs and 20k views per upload should be priced like 20k views.
-Recent public view counts are a better proxy for how many people a sponsored placement may reach.
+Brands pay for delivery.
+A million subs with 20k views per upload should be priced like 20k views.

 What sponsorship format should I choose?